arhcstolen/react-big-calendar/README.md

 react-big-calendar
 ========================
+*This package adds support for passing disabled dates as props, preventing their selection.
+I published it because I need it for a work contract.
+I'll send a PR to the original project soon so they can consider to add it for their next release.*

 An events calendar component built for React and made for modern browsers (read: IE10+) and uses flexbox over the classic tables-ception approach.